NCEAS/scicomptools/README.md

   session “knows” that string.
 This function quickly checks whether you’d be able to use that workflow (currently only supports search for Qualtrics and GitHub tokens but could be easily expanded!)

+### Exporting GitHub Issues as PDF Files

+- **`issue_extract`**: Exports specified GitHub issues as PDF files when given the URL of a GitHub repository and a numeric vector of GitHub issue numbers.
+This function will export the first 10 issues as a default.